jwwthu/network-communication-conferences/README.md

 # November 2022
 ## ISPLC
+* ISPLC has been merged into SmartGridComm since 2024.
 | Conference Name | IEEE International Symposium on Power Line Communications and its Applications |
 | :------------- | :------------- |
 | Submission Deadline | 2022-11-01 |